-At Brighton College Dubai, we are committed to ensuring that all pupils are supported to fulfil their potential and develop a love of learning for its own sake.
-We recognise that pupils of all abilities, including talented, more able, gifted and exceptionally able are entitled to be stretched and challenged.
+At Brighton College Dubai we are committed to ensuring that all pupils are supported to fulfil their potential and develop a love of learning for its own sake.
+We recognise that pupils of all abilities, including gifted, talented and the more able are entitled to be stretched and challenged.

-The College use the language of "Talented", "More Able" and "Gifted and Exceptionally Able" to refer to pupils who have demonstrated through CAT4, GL tests, external examinations or classroom performance, uncommonly high ability in either academic or non-academic subject areas.
+The College use the language of "Gifted and Talented" "Most Able" "Higher ability" to refer to pupils who have demonstrated through CAT4, GL tests, external examinations or classroom performance uncommonly high ability in either academic or non-academic subject areas.